Eugene Ansah

-Eugene Ansah (born 16 December 1994) is a Ghanaian footballer who plays as a forward for Hapoel Be'er Sheva in the Israeli Premier League.
+Eugene Ansah (born 16 December 1994) is a Ghanaian footballer who plays as a forward for F.C.
+Ashdod.

 Club career

 On 21 June 2021, Ansah joined in the Israeli Premier League club Hapoel Be'er Sheva F.C. after having an impressive season with Ironi Kiryat Shmona.
+On 19 June 2023, Ansah signed to FC Dallas on a one-and-a-half-year contract with a club option for the 2025 season.
+He was released by Dallas following their 2024 season.

 International career

 Ansah debuted with the senior Ghana national team in a 3–0 friendly loss to Mali on 9 October 2020.